Watermelon had a high glycemic index of 80 until it was updated in 2021 to 50, making it a low glycemic fruit.

 Watermelon Glycemic Index

 Watermelon use to be a high glycemic fruit according to the 2008 glycemic index evaluation.
 On a scale of 1 to 100, with the high glycemic range starting at 70, it landed at 80.
-The updated review of 2021 states watermelon is low glycemic with a value of 50.

-Glycemic load (GL) factors in portion sizes to paint a better picture of glycemia and how foods actually effect blood glucose.
+However, glycemic index is assigned without consideration of serving size.
+Glycemic load (GL) factors in portion sizes to paint a better picture of how foods actually affect blood glucose.

 Even though its glycemic value dropped 30 points, its glycemic load dropped only 3 points from 9 to 6; both which fall in the low glycemic load range.